hanimao/devOps-notes-/OCI.md

 **AWR** (Automatic Workload Repository)

 - The AWR system collects, processes and maintains oracle performance statistics.
 - MMON(Manageability monitor process) & MMNL (Manage Ability Monitor Light process).
-Writes stats from the ASH buffer in the SGA. to disk and it writes to disk when the ASH bu
+Writes stats from the ASH buffer in the SGA. to disk and it writes to disk when the ASH buffer is full.
+- stores data in SYSAUX tablespace for both non-container databases and container databases.

+DB time

+What can slow down response time?

+- web browser used and how heavy i
+- WAN connection
+- LAN issue